AntCChaichot/anto-line-bot/README.md

 # My First LINE bot
 ## LINE bot for educational purpose using LINE Messaging API
 ### Heroku bot:
-  - Displaying weather in Thailand according to Postal code input \n
+  - Displaying weather in Thailand according to Postal code (sent by users)
-### Ngrok bot: \n
+### Ngrok bot:
-  - Echo what the input is
+  - Echo what the message input is